myrovh/dotfiles/readme.md

 This is my personal repository of dotfiles configured to use the [dotfile](https://github.com/kelseyjudson/dotfile) dynamic dotfile manager.

+#Install Steps
+* Download repo into ~/.config/dotfile/
+* Install dotfile with “gem install dotfile”
+* Add dotfile executable to path with “export PATH=$PATH:~/.gem/ruby/2.2.0/bin/”
+* Set up ~/.config/dotfile/.dotfile.conf.local with required settings
+* Run “dotfile -u” to update all the configs for the choses modules

 # Modules
 ## git
 Sets a few basic settings in gitconfig.